Challenge painting!

 Look at my palette!

 I stopped taking pictures for a while because I was mixing and painting.
-I also decided was too green, and then too orange, so I fiddled with that for a while.
+I also decided the sky was too green, and then too orange, so I fiddled with that for a while.

 I was also busy swearing at my Echo device, which cannot handle even the briefest of interruptions